 (5) A description of the penalties for intentional program violation, and a statement of which penalty or penalties will be imposed if the individual signs the agreement.

-(6) For food stamps, each person who was an adult member of the assistance group when the overpayment or trafficking occurred is responsible for repayment of the overpayment/overissuance.
+(6) For food assistance, each person who was an adult member of the assistance group when the overpayment or trafficking occurred is responsible for repayment of the overpayment/overissuance.

 (D) In the OWF and PRC programs, the disqualification consent agreement must be confirmed by the court.

-(E) The local agency may use the "Disqualification Consent Agreement," JFS 04027 (rev. 5/2002) or a similar, county-developed form which meets the requirements of this rule.
+(E) The local agency may use the JFS 04027 "Disqualification Consent Agreement" (rev. 5/2002) or a similar, county-developed form which meets the requirements of this rule.

-(F) When signed, a copy of the disqualification consent agreement shall be given to the individual, a copy provided to the local agency to be filed in the individual's case record, and a copy sent to the bureau of state hearings, ODJFS.
+(F) When signed, a copy of the disqualification consent agreement shall be given to the individual, a copy provided to the local agency to be filed in the individual's case record, and a copy sent state hearings.

 (G) When the individual suspected of intentional program violation signs a disqualification consent agreement, he or she shall be disqualified in accordance with rule 5101:6-20-03 of the Administrative Code, unless contrary to the court order.

-(H) Prior to implementing the disqualification, the local agency shall provide the individual a "Notice of Disqualification for Intentional Program Violation," JFS 04062 (rev. 5/2001), in accordance with rule 5101:6-20-18 of the Administrative Code.
+(H) Prior to implementing the disqualification, the local agency shall provide the individual a JFS 04062 "Notice of Disqualification for Intentional Program Violation" (rev. 5/2001), in accordance with rule 5101:6-20-18 of the Administrative Code.

 (I) The disqualification period shall be implemented as follows: